Computing, Technology and Mathematics Extended Degree - BSc (Hons)

 - BSc Computer Games Programming

-If you satisfactorily complete Year 0 and reach the necessary academic criteria, you can progress to year one of many of our BSc (Hons) courses in computing, technology or mathematics.
+If you satisfactorily complete Year 0 and reach the necessary academic criteria, you can progress to year one of many of our computing, technology or mathematics-based BSc (Hons) courses.

 Extended degrees provide applicants with an alternative route into higher education.
 If you do not have traditional qualifications or cannot meet the entry requirements for an undergraduate degree, you may still be able to gain entry by completing an extended degree.
 Extended degrees include a Year 0, which is also known as a foundation year.
 Once you successfully complete your first year of study you will progress into Year 1 of an undergraduate degree.